zonca/zonca.dev/posts/2023-07-19-jetstream2_kubernetes_kubespray.md

 ### Run Terraform

-Open and modify `cluster.tfvars`, choose your image (by default Ubuntu 20) and number of nodes and the flavor of the nodes, by default they are medium instances (`"4"`).
+Open and modify `cluster.tfvars`, choose your image (by default Ubuntu 20, **Update February 2024: Ubuntu 22**) and number of nodes and the flavor of the nodes, by default they are medium instances (`"4"`).
 See the entries marked as `REPLACE` and replace them according to the instructions provided.

 Paste the floating ip created previously into `k8s_master_fips`, unless you are using a projects.jetstream-cloud.org subdomain.